nodejs/node/doc/api/esm.md

 ## Experimental JSON Modules

 Currently importing JSON modules are only supported in the `commonjs` mode and are loaded using the CJS loader.
-[WHATWG JSON modules][] are currently being standardized, and are experimentally supported by including the additional flag `--experimental-json-modules` when running Node.js.
+[WHATWG JSON modules specification][] are still being standardized, and are experimentally supported by including the additional flag `--experimental-json-modules` when running Node.js.

 When the `--experimental-json-modules` flag is included both the